CillySu/DoRePy/README.md

 This command downloads all PDF files which are linked to on http://example.com.

 ##### Contributing
-Feel like DoRePy missed a beat?
-Fork the repo, add your spin, and submit a pull request.
-All contributions are welcome!
+Feel like DoRePy hit the wrong note?
+Are we singing off a different hymn sheet?
+Fork the repo, perform your cover version, and submit a pull request.

 ##### License
 Distributed under the **MIT** License.
 See LICENSE for more information.